walterfreeman/ast101/final-projects.md

 layout: page
 permalink: finalprojects.html
 title: Final project
+category: top
 use_math: true
 ---

 ## Ast101 final project

-This assignment is still being finalized.
-It'll be finished shortly.
-It will be due on 5 December.
+It will be due on the day of your final, 14 December.
+So we can start grading sooner, we will offer a small amount of extra credit (equal to half a letter grade) to students who turn theirs in by 10 December.

-People doing particularly elaborate things may request extensions, which will be approved on a case-by-case basis, but no later than 10 December.
+People doing particularly elaborate things may request extensions, which will be approved on a case-by-case basis, but no later than 21 December.

+Some projects will be things that can only be submitted physically (e.g. physical art).
+Some will be things that can only be submitted digitally (e.g. digital art; web design).
+We will give you submission instructions as we get closer to the end of the term.

 ### Overview